kumar19dangol-create/Slam-Implementation-Find-Kevin/README.md

-# Operation Find Kevin — Autonomous SLAM and Navigation System
+# Operation Find Kevin: Autonomous SLAM and Navigation System

-This repository contains the complete ROS 2 autonomy stack developed for the *Operation Find Kevin* robotics challenge.
+This repository contains the complete ros 2 autonomy stack developed for the Operation Find Kevin robotics challenge.
 The project focuses on autonomous mapping, localisation, path planning, and navigation for the Succulence rover operating in a simulated Martian environment.

-The system enables the rover to explore an initially unknown environment using LiDAR and wheel odometry, construct an occupancy-grid map using pose-graph SLAM, estimate its corrected position, and autonomously navigate toward a target location using A* path planning and waypoint-following control.
+The system enables the rover to explore an initially unknown environment using Lidar and wheel odometry, construct an occupancy-grid map using pose-graph Slam, estimate its corrected position, and autonomously navigate toward a target location using A* path planning and waypoint-following control.

 The full robotics pipeline integrates sensing, localisation, mapping, planning, and motion control into a continuous real-time autonomy loop.
 As new sensor data is received, the rover continuously updates its map, corrects localisation drift, replans safe paths, and publishes velocity commands for navigation.